Born Again (Randy Newman album)

-Born Again is the sixth album by American composer Randy Newman.
-The album was released on August 18, 1979, to little sales and relatively poor reviews, which surprised Newman.
+Born Again is the sixth studio album by American musician Randy Newman.
+The album was released in August 1979, to little sales and mixed reviews, which surprised Newman.
 Newman went on to say that Born Again was the strangest album that he had ever done.
-The album cover features Randy Newman in a business office, wearing white and black face makeup (an obvious parody of Kiss), with dollar signs painted over his eyes.
-This was poking fun at the commercialization of rock music.
+The album cover features Randy Newman in a business office, wearing face makeup (an obvious parody of Kiss), with dollar signs painted over his eyes, appearing to poke fun at the commercialization of rock music.